 Don’t Leave Your Loved Ones Guessing

 Thinking about death isn’t fun, but not planning for it is worse.
-Most people don’t exactly expect to die without a legal will - they usually assume there will be plenty of opportunities in the future to create this legal document and it off on their to-do list.
+Most people don’t exactly expect to die without a legal will - they usually assume there will be plenty of opportunities in the future to create this legal document and cross it off their to-do list.

 Making a will should be a top priority to ensure your loved ones are cared for and to avoid leaving them with the stress and frustration that comes with the complex process that follows an intestate estate.